dplassgit/d2lang/docs/fixing-codegen.md

 HeapLocation (?) isn't this global?
 ImmediateLocation (?) do we even need this? no.

-Hm, do temps have symbols?
+Hm, do temps have symbols? yes. they're a Symbol with SymbolStorage.TEMP

 EXISTING: